-Apply or Change a Slide Layout in C#
+Apply or Change Slide Layouts in .NET

 Overview